gerbera/gerbera/doc/ui.rst

 ~~~~~~~~~~~~

 The clients view is accessible through the `Clients` menu item.
 The view contains details on all clients that contacted the server.
+The second section contains statistics on the items played by the client groups.

 .. image:: _static/clients-view.png
    :alt: Clients view